U Sports football

-U Sports football is the highest level of amateur play of Canadian football and operates under the auspices of U Sports (formerly Canadian Interuniversity Sport).
+U Sports football is the highest level of amateur play of Canadian football and operates under the auspices of U Sports, Canada's governing body for university sports.
 Twenty-seven teams from Canadian universities are divided into four athletic conferences, drawing from the four regional associations of U Sports: Canada West Universities Athletic Association, Ontario University Athletics, Réseau du sport étudiant du Québec, and Atlantic University Sport.
 At the end of every season, the champions of each conference advance to semifinal bowl games; the winners of these meet in the Vanier Cup national championship.

+History

 The origins of North American football can be traced here, where the first documented game was played at University College at the University of Toronto in 1861.
 A number of U Sports programs have been in existence since the origins of the sport.
 It is from these Canadian universities that the game now known as Canadian football began.
 In 1874, McGill University (Montreal) challenged Harvard University (Cambridge, Massachusetts) to a series of games.

 The Grey Cup, the championship trophy of the professional Canadian Football League (CFL) since its founding in the 1950s, was originally contested by teams from the University of Toronto and Queen's University and other amateur teams since 1909.
 Many U Sports players have gone on to professional careers in the CFL and elsewhere; a number are drafted annually in the Canadian College Draft.
 In 2021, there were a record 208 U Sports alumni on CFL rosters.

+Maya Turner became the first woman to play in any U Sports regular season football game, on September 23, 2023, as a Manitoba Bisons kicker.
+She kicked the game winning field goal in overtime for the Bisons in their game against the Regina Rams.